jcjollant/gakneeboard/README.md

 I couldn't find anything I liked, so I scratched my own itch.

 # TODO
-* When an airport code is unknown, we should say so
-* reduce size of the loading spiner
-* change rwy orientation choice to buttons
-* when demo is loaded, rwy orientation is not considered
 * Add SEO tags
 * Add separators in Corner data selectors
 * User setting to show rwy dimension at the bottom